 It’s “HTML5,” not “HTML 5,” declares the most recent post on the WHATWG blog.
 A seemingly trivial matter, yet compare that to names of other HTML specifications: HTML 2.0, HTML 3.2, HTML 4.01, XHTML 1.0, XHTML 1.1, XHTML 2.0.

-Calling HTML 5 “HTML5” is at least inconsistent, if not even grammatically wrong.
-I’d like to go even further but will abstain from getting judgmental.
-Instead I’ll continue to reference HTML 5 as … HTML 5.
+Calling HTML 5 “HTML5” is inconsistent and grammatically wrong.
+I’d like to use even stronger language.
+Regardless, personally I’ll continue to reference this version of HTML as… HTML 5.

 On September 11, 2009, 10:47 CEST, Francesco said: